-Wash the motor home exterior and underside.
+Manager of the second Wash the motor home exterior and underside.
 Hose off accumulations of mud and road salts.
-SHORT-TERM STORAGE Woodman Anderson Thoroughly clean the interior of the motor home, including carpets, counter tops, lavy, tub and shower, and galley.
-(LESS THAN 60 DAYS) Inflate tires to maximum rated cold pressure.
-00 2/113) S S S A A Ballows A Park the motor home as level as possible front to rear and side to side.
+SHORT-TERM STORAGE VARAMANI (principal) Thoroughly clean the interior of the motor home, including carpets, counter tops, lavy, tub and shower, and galley.
+(LESS THAN 60 DAYS) over the state of Inflate tires to maximum rated cold pressure. of the state of th Park the motor home as level as possible front to rear and side to side.
 Block wheels front and rear, and leave the parking brake OFF.
 Check the charge in the battery.
 Recharge as necessary.
-200 4 200 200 4 Remove battery cables.
+(S) proportion Remove battery cables.
 Refer to Chassis Owner's Manual for proper removal and installation sequence.
 Clean terminals, top and sides of batteries and battery boxes.
 Reinstall cables, dress with a plastic ignition spray.
-77.000 Use battery disconnect switch/es, if equipped.
+Use battery disconnect switch/es, if equipped.
 Drain holding tanks, toilet, and fresh water tank.